 A senior living community is a place where older adults live.
-There are many different types of senior living communities.
-Each provides different services.
+There are many types of senior living communities.
+Each one provides different services.
 The services are based on the lifestyle and health care needs of the residents.

 Active adult communities

-Active adult communities are neighborhoods that may include single-family homes, apartments, condominiums, townhouses, or mobile homes.
-Only adults 55 years of age or older can buy a home in an active adult community.
+Active adult communities are neighborhoods made for older adults.
+They can be made up of houses or townhouses.
+Or they may include apartments, condos, or mobile homes.
+In most communities, adults have to be 55 years of age or older to live there.
 Residents are fully independent.
-They can take care of themselves and manage their homes.
+They have no trouble living on their own.
+They take care of themselves and manage their homes.

 Independent living communities

 Independent living communities are known as retirement communities or retirement homes.
 Older adults can rent or buy their own units in one of these places.
 Meals often are included in retirement homes.
 Housekeeping, laundry, and transportation may be available, as well.
 Most residents can take care of themselves.
 They don’t need help with daily tasks, such as bathing, getting dressed, or taking medicine.

 This option may be a good fit for older adults who feel lonely living alone.
 Residents enjoy community living with others.
 They are fairly active and independent but enjoy services such as housekeeping and prepared meals.

 Assisted living residences